 Pro Tips

 • You can also make this dish without apples or other fruit.
-If you are going to omit the fruit, add an extra 1/4 cup of vegan milk to account for the moisture you are missing from the fruit.
+If you are going to omit the fruit, add an extra 1/4 cup of vegan milk to account for the moisture that the fruit provides.

 Storage and reheating

-Refrigerate: Leftover baked oatmeal can be kept on the countertop for 24 hours or in the fridge for up to 3 days.
+Refrigerate:ย Leftover baked oatmeal can be stored on the countertop for up to 24 hours or in the refrigerator for up to 3 days.
 (You can store leftovers in individual sealed containers so they’re ready to pop in the microwave for quick grab-and-go breakfasts.)

-Freeze: You can also freeze the oatmeal in an airtight container in the freezer for up to 3 months.
+Freeze:ย You can also freeze the oatmeal in an airtight container for up to 3 months in the freezer.
 Thaw overnight in the fridge before reheating.

 Vegan baked oats on a plate with slice apples on the side and caramel poured over it.